tied/aws-must-templates/README.md

-For each test suite, the command generates a CloudFormation JSON template, uses it to provision the stack on Amazon platform, and, once the `StackStatus` is `CREATE_COMPLETE`, runs serverspec defined in the configuration.
-Finally, the stack is deleted from Amazon platform.
+For each test suite, the command generates a CloudFormation JSON template, uses it to provision the stack on Amazon platform, and, once the `StackStatus` is `CREATE_COMPLETE`, runs serverspec for the suite instances.
+Finally, after the test execution, the stack is deleted from Amazon platform.

-Please, refer the output of
+Command

 	rake -T suite

-for list of tasks executed by the `rake suite:all` -command.
+list of tasks `rake suite:all` uses for implementation.

-**WARNING** It advisable to check on AWS console that stack resources are deleted successfully after tests.
+**NOTICE** It advisable to check on AWS console that all stack resources are deleted successfully after the test suites.

 ## Changes